Business risk management can be daunting, but PEOs are changing the game in business. Learn how they can be your company’s lifesaver.

-- Update employee handbook
+1. Update employee handbook

 Every workplace should have a drug and alcohol abuse policy in their employee handbook.
-Within that policy should be a prescription drug abuse provision that says anyone working in a safety-sensitive position (machine operator, construction worker, truck/bus driver, etc) must notify their manager if they are taking any over-the-counter or prescription medication that may impair their ability to safely perform their job.
+Within that policy should be a prescription drug abuse provision that says anyone working in a safety-sensitive position (machine operator, construction worker, truck/bus driver, etc.) must notify their manager if they are taking any over-the-counter or prescription medication that may impair their ability to safely perform their job.

-- Focus on performance
+2. Focus on performance

 Oftentimes drug addiction appears similar to sleep problems or other health conditions.
 If an employee falls asleep on the job, address the performance issue for what it is; DON’T jump to conclusions.
 Falsely accusing someone of a drug abuse problem is in violation of the federal Americans with Disabilities Act, or ADA.

-- Determine if a reasonable accommodation should be made
+3. Determine if a reasonable accommodation should be made

 Similar to diabetes or any other illness, prescription drug addiction is protected under the ADA.
-If an employee notifies his supervisor of a medication he’s taking that may impair his work, the supervisor needs to learn enough to determine if a reasonable accommodation must be made.
+If an employee notifies his supervisor of a medication he is taking that may impair his work, the supervisor needs to learn enough to determine if a reasonable accommodation must be made.